emu-russia/mappers/Famicom/UPD775X_Speech/DAC.md

 REF inputs the sink-load current that controls the D/A converter output.
-REF should be connected to Vdd via aresistor.
+REF should be connected to Vdd via a resistor.
 In standby mode, REF becomes high impedance.

 ## AVO (Analog Voice Output)

-AVO outputs synthesized speech from the D/A conver- ter.
+AVO outputs synthesized speech from the D/A converter.
 This is a unipolar sink-load current.